 Comments are welcome!

-About barbararachkoscoloreddustBarbara’s thoughts on art, the creative process, soft pastel, the inspiration she finds in travel, what it’s like to be an artist in New York, and other wisdom for artists as we travel our solitary and sometimes lonely roads.
+About barbararachkoscoloreddustBarbara’s thoughts on art, the creative process, soft pastel, the inspiration she finds in travel, what it’s like to be an artist in New York City, and other wisdom for artists as we travel our solitary and sometimes lonely roads.

 Posted on April 15, 2017, in 2017, An Artist's Life, Creative Process, Guatemala, Travel, Working methods and tagged "Punch and Judy", folk art objects, Guatemala, iconography, imagery, Lake Atitlan, Panajachel, Panajachelitos, Tomas.
 Bookmark the permalink.
 Comments Off on Q: The imagery used throughout your work evoked glimmers of childhood memories, specifically “Punch and Judy” puppet shows.
 Would you talk about your use of this kind of slightly sinister iconography?.